Study skills for lifelong learning

 Cornell notes

-In particular, the Year 9 and 10 Stile X booklets place a greater focus on note-taking skills to help ensure students are set for success in senior science.
+In particular, the Year 9 and 10 revision resources place a greater focus on note-taking skills to help ensure students are set for success in senior science.
 Students are explicitly taught each of the skills required to take Cornell notes in isolation throughout each chapter:

 • Dot-point note-taking